 The Access Key secret is only shown one time on the AWS GUI.
 This need to be recorded and written down when the key is created.

-Configuration (Manual)
+Configuration (disk.lua)

 Step 1) Create a password file